-- 1. at least 12 credit hours of Core CSCI graduate coursework at the 6000-level (see "Core Curriculum" below); - 2. at least 16 credit hours of Advanced CSCI graduate coursework at the 6000/8000-level (see "Advanced Coursework" below); the above (items 1 & 2) must include 12 credit hours of coursework open only to graduate students, exclusive of 6950 and 8990, as per Graduate School policy; - 3. at least 4 credit hours of Project coursework (CSCI 7200).
+- 1. at least 12 credit hours of Core CSCI graduate coursework at the 6000-level (see "Core Curriculum" below); - 2. at least 16 credit hours of Advanced CSCI graduate coursework at the 6000/8000-level (see "Advanced Coursework" below); this includes at least 8 credit hours at the 8000 level.
+The above (items 1 & 2) must include 12 credit hours of coursework open only to graduate students, exclusive of 6950 and 8990, as per Graduate School policy. - 3. at least 4 credit hours of MS CSCI NT Project coursework (CSCI 7200).

-Typically, full-time students will take 9 to 15 hours per semester.
+Typically, full-time students will take 9 to 15 credit hours per semester.
 See the CSCI section of the University of Georgia Bulletin for course descriptions.
-A program of study should be a coherent and logical whole; it requires the approval of the student's Major Professor/Project Advisor (see below) and the departmental graduate coordinator.
+A program of study should be a coherent and logical whole; it requires the approval of the student's Major Professor/Project Advisor (see below) and the departmental Graduate Coordinator.

-Note: no course with a grade of C+ or lower may be included on the student's Program of Study (see the Graduate Bulletin for other GPA constraints).
+Note: No CSCI course with a grade of C+ or lower may be included on the student's Program of Study (see the Graduate Bulletin for other GPA constraints).